awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ```

 **Alias name**  <a name="key-id-alias-name"></a>
 The alias name is a string of up to 256 characters\.
-It uniquely identifies an associated CMK within an account and Region\.
+It uniquely identifies an associated KMS key within an account and Region\.
 In the AWS KMS API, alias names always begin with `alias/`\.
-For help finding the alias name of a CMK, see [Finding the alias name and alias ARN](find-cmk-alias.md)\.
+For help finding the alias name of a KMS key, see [Finding the alias name and alias ARN](find-cmk-alias.md)\.
 The format of an alias name is as follows:

 ```